THE PIECHART IS NO CAKEWALK…

 That’s the best so far.
 But which one is better?

-At first, I thought the pie chart may be the most best option since we’re trying to show the relative distribution of each framework and language.
+At first, I thought the pie chart may be the best option since we’re trying to show the relative distribution of each framework and language.
 Then again, in our survey (you can take it yourself when you sign up for our newsletter) the data represents responses to multiple choice questions.
 In other words, what we’re really measuring is how many developers use each framework.
 Since a developer can pick more than one, the pie chart is misleading.
 So, a bar or column it is.

 STOP THE PRESS!

 Is this then the best we can do?
 According to the master himself, Torstein Hønsi, the creator of Highcharts, I’ve been barking up the wrong tree all the time.
 The most appropriate chart for visualizing hierarchical data would be the Treemap.
-So let’s bark up that one.
+So let’s back up that one.

 Here is how that looks.
 I exposed the code via JSFiddle so that you may see yourself how we, for this version, chose to use Highcharts’ data module for pulling live data directly from a Google Sheet.
 Does the fun ever stop! 🙂